• Skip to primary navigation

 Step 4: Simmer the pork chops and serve.

-Add the pork chops back to the gravy and simmer until they’re cooked through.
-You’ll know they’re cooked through when they’re at the right temperature, or when the center of the meat is no longer pink.
+Add the pork chops back to the gravy and simmer until they’ve cooked through.
+You’ll know they’re done when they’re at 140º.
 Serve the pork chops while hot with plenty of gravy spooned over the top, and enjoy a comforting homemade meal.
+(This is the meat thermometer I use which makes this so easy!)

 Gravy being spooned over pork chops.